Attracting the most qualified candidates to work for your company and sourcing top-performing individuals can feel like an uphill trek.

 These statistics put recruiters and human resource professionals at an advantage.
-They are able to handpick the talent they are interested in, and the weight of going through an entire application process is taken off the shoulders of the employee.
+They can handpick the talent they are interested in and increase their chances of finding the right candidates.
+Meanwhile, the weight of going through an entire recruiting process is taken off the shoulders of the employee.
 Not to mention, they are likely very interested in hearing what you have to pitch.

 The act of candidate sourcing is crucial, but it may be overwhelming to think about where to begin.
 Luckily, there are tons of tools, both technological and organic, to help you source the best prospects for any given job.

-A sourcing tool is anything that you use in order to build your candidate pool.
-By constructing a repertoire of potential talent, you’ll have easy access to strong resumes should another position become available later on.
-And with the rising cost of posting on job sites like Indeed and Glassdoor, this tactic saves you money while continually attracting top talent.
-It’s a win-win.
+A sourcing tool is anything that you use in order to build and expand your talent pool.
+By constructing a repertoire of potential talent through various sourcing channels, you’ll have easy access to strong resumes should open positions become available later on.
+And with the rising cost of posting on job sites like Indeed and Glassdoor, this tactic saves you money while continually attracting quality candidates.

 Candidate relationship management tools